vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 ~~~~

 The SET_DICTIONARY frame can be sent from the server to the client, on any
-client initiated stream in the open or half-closed (remote) states.
-The
+client initiated stream in the open or half-closed (remote) states, or on any
-SET_DICTIONARY frame MUST precede any DATA frames on that stream.
-The
+server initiated stream in the reserved (local) state.
+The SET_DICTIONARY frame
-SET_DICTIONARY frame SHOULD be followed by sufficient DATA frames to build the
+MUST precede any DATA frames on that stream.
+The SET_DICTIONARY frame SHOULD be
-dictionaries.
+followed by sufficient DATA frames to build the dictionaries.
 If a RST frame was received for the stream before sufficient DATA was sent, the
 dictionaries are reset.